gsmith98/Coup/README.md

 4. The Duke can claim tax and earn three coins.
 5. The Ambassador can exchange cards and block steals.

-#here are detail rules of the game
+Here are detail rules of the game

 ![alt tag](https://github.com/TiGaI/Coup/blob/master/images/couprules.jpg "HomePage")